UConn

 Perverse incentives in soccer

 Presumably, the primary goal of any sport governing body is to provide adequate incentive for competitors to do battle on the field (court, pitch, etc.), each striving for victory.
 Things don't always turn out that way.
 The National Football League, among other sports bodies, determines the order of the next draft, in which teams select new players for the following season, in part by which team has the worst record in the previous season.
-This is done for the stately aim of evening out the talent among teams, so the worst teams enjoy the greatest improvement by selecting the best players for the future.
+This is done with the aim of evening out the talent among teams, so the worst teams enjoy the greatest improvement by selecting the best players for the future.
 However, this also creates the incentive for teams to lose towards the end of the season if playoffs are out of reach, to better position themselves for the draft.

 For the soccer fan, below are two examples of incentives gone awry, the second being my all time favorite for the strangest (incentive-driven) spectacle in sport!